 They picket funerals of dead soldiers and homosexual people hold signs like: "God Hates Fags," and "Thank God For Dead Soldiers."
 They also take patriotic and religious songs and rewrite the lyrics to help push this message of hate.

 People are so disgusted by them, they can no longer picket a funeral without expecting others to stop them, or even risking their own safety.
-Other groups known as hate groups, like the KKK are even so upset with these practices, they've stepped up and held Wesboro pickets back from funerals.
-This is largely because Wesboro Baptist Church pickets those who are clearly innocent, but also because of the lack of compassion for someone who died.
+Other groups known as hate groups, like the KKK are even so upset with these practices, they've stepped up and held Westboro pickets back from funerals.
+This is largely because Westboro Baptist Church pickets those who are clearly innocent, but also because of the lack of compassion for someone who died.

 So here we have one group celebrating the death of innocent US Citizens.
 We have another group celebrating the death of the honorable defenders of our country as well as innocent people for being "sinful".

 In each case the US people are outraged at the audacity and the disrespect to not only the people who have died but the people whom they've left behind.
 The clear disregard for human life is plain and ugly.
 It's easy to see how this is wrong, and shocking that they do not also see it.

 My Question is this: